The climax is the most exciting scene in a story, the one readers have been waiting for. It's...

 Your hero is alone in the middle of the woods with the bandits.
 There are four of them and only one of your hero.
 Your hero is weaponless, and he has a sprained ankle, and things are looking pretty bleak for him.
 The sky is darkening, and thunder rumbles in the distance.
 And then... four lightning bolts come out of the sky and strike down the four bandits, leaving your hero unharmed.

-This is excellent luck for you hero.
+This is excellent luck for your hero.
 Not so much for your reader, who is feeling cheated.
 The reader is rooting for the hero and would love to see him escape... but only if they can believe what they're reading.

 For more writing advice and inspiration, be sure to sign up for our free email group.
 Also check out: